crocs-muni/open-source-development-course/README.md

 * Include slide with your time sheet spent on the project, high granularity (dates, work items, amounts).
 Also add summary stats on time spent on a) study b) coding c) communication/management

 ### Week 10 (23.
 4.): Open source licences

+**Coronavirtus adjustment: The lecture will take place using teleconferencing.**

 * _Delivered by Milan Zamazal (Red Hat) and Pavel Loutocký (Institute of Law and Technology, MU)_
 * Basic legal context of software licences